rstudio/team-admin.rstudio.com/docs/rstudio_connect/configure_connect.md

 PAM Authentication

 * Configuration is limited in Connect, extensive in PAM.
-* Copy the `ssh` login PAM profile.
+* Copy the `ssh` login PAM profile as a basis for a custom profile.

 Proxied Authentication

 * Set up a proxy (e.g. using `nginx` or `Apache`) in front of Connect to handle all user auth.
 * The proxy passes a secure header to tell Connect who the user is.
+* This will generally require a proxy plug-in to implement the authentication within the proxy layer.